DylanMG/run-samEst/README.md

 samEst depends on the R packages TMB and the latest version of stan.
 So we need to ensure that these packages are installed and working.
 To install and test the dependencies before installing samEst run [code/install_samEst.R](https://github.com/TESA-workshops/run-samEst/blob/main/code/install_samest.R)

+If you run into problems, please submit an issue in this repository.

 ## Data
 You can run the workshop on your own data or examples can be provided.
 Let Dan Greenberg (dan.greenberg@dfo-mpo.gc.ca) and Catarina Wor (catarina.wor@dfo-mpo.gc.ca) know in advance if you would like to be assigned an example data set.